Skip to content

 Regex Match Check

-Purpose: Validates that string values in a column match a given regular expression pattern.
-Use this to enforce format compliance for structured fields such as email addresses, identifiers, or standardized codes.
+Flags any record whose string value in the configured column does not match a regular expression.
+Use it to enforce format compliance for structured fields such as email addresses, identifiers, or standardized codes.

 from sparkdq.checks import RegexMatchCheckConfig